 There are however some exceptions to the general policy above:

 Students with disabilities or long-term medical conditions may be eligible for College rooms for their second and subsequent years.
-Please contact the Accommodation Manager in the first instance, who will direct you to the Associate Dean.
+Please contact the Accommodation Manager in the first instance.

 Current Linacre students who are starting a new course may apply for a second year of accommodation.
 Please contact the Accommodation Manager as early as possible if this applies to you.